Christine Quinn: Post-council activities

 In 2013 Quinn's memoir, With Patience and Fortitude – A Memoir, was published by William Morrow.
 It sold poorly, with The New York Times reporting only 100 copies sold its first week.

 In October 2014 Quinn stumped for the Women's Equality Party established by New York Governor Andrew Cuomo in July 2014.
 When asked about the Working Families Party's criticism of the creation of a competing progressive party, she said, "Change is hard."
 In January 2015 Cuomo hired Quinn as a special advisor.

 In 2015, Quinn became president and CEO of Women in Need (WIN), a nonprofit organization that is one of New York City's largest providers of services to homeless women and children.
 Her annual salary is $350,000.
 Since Quinn's first job was as a housing organizer for poor and homeless people, she noted that she had come full circle with her new job.
 Quinn said she was hoping to continue the good work of WIN's previous longtime leader, Bonnie Stone, and use a holistic approach to help women facing domestic violence, eviction, and other issues.
 Before accepting the position at WIN, Quinn fought against a homeless shelter planned for her own neighborhood of Chelsea.

 Quinn made headlines in 2018 for her comments about Cynthia Nixon's campaign for the Democratic gubernatorial nomination.
 Referring to her own 2013 mayoral candidacy, Quinn said, "Cynthia Nixon was opposed to having a qualified lesbian become mayor of New York City", and added, "Now she wants to be an unqualified lesbian to be the governor of New York.
 [Being] an actress and celebrity doesn’t make you qualified for public office".

 In 2019, Quinn and WIN drew criticism from the press (including a masthead editorial in The New York Daily News) for two contracts to operate homeless shelters in South Park Slope, Brooklyn.
 The allegations, verified by multiple journalists, included that the contracts contained up to $89 million of unexplained and apparently inflated costs.
 WIN and Quinn repeatedly declined to comment when asked for an explanation of the cost.
 One of the shelters opened in 2020.

 Though Quinn was designated an elector in the 2020 presidential election, Manhattan Borough President Gale Brewer served as her alternate.

+On June 22, 2026, Quinn appeared at The Lesbian, Gay, Bisexual, and Transgender Community Center of New York to denounce the 2026 Republican nominee for Governor of New York Bruce Blakeman for his close ties with Andy Ogles, Randy Fine, and other members of the Make America Great Again movement and others with anti-LGBTQ+ stances.
+Deborah Glick, Ritchie Torres, The President of the Stonewall Democratic Club of New York John Wahlmeier, and Carl M. Wilson also spoke at this conference.